Wildcats vs. Friars: First Round Betting Trends, Record ATS, Home/Road Splits

 |143

+- Kentucky is 6-4 against the spread and 6-4 overall in its last 10 games.

+- Seven of Wildcats' last 10 contests have gone over the total.

-- Kentucky has gone 6-4 in its last 10 games, with a 6-4 record against the spread during that span.
+- Providence has gone 5-5 in its past 10 contests, with a 5-5 record against the spread in that span.

-- In their past 10 games, the Wildcats have hit the over seven times.
+- In their past 10 games, the Friars have hit the over six times.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.